cyrusbehr/tensorrt-cpp-api/README.md

 ### How to debug
 - If you have having issues creating the TensorRT engine file from the onnx model, I would advise using the `trtexec` command line tool (comes packaged in the TensorRT download bundle in the `/bin` directory).
 It will provide you with more debug information.

+### Show your appreciation
+If this repository was helpful to you, I would appreicate if you could give it a star.
+That will encourage me to ensure it's up to date and solve issues quickly.

 ### Changelog

 **V2.1**